 Habushu (Snake wine)

-Habushu is probably one of the most strangely unique drinks in the world.
-The yellow colored liquid consists of awamori mixed with honey and herbs – and then the main ingredient, the venomous habushu snake.
-Don’t worry, it’s safe to drink because the high alcohol content neutralizes the venom.
+Habushu is probably one of the strangest and most unique drinks in the world.
+The yellow-colored liquid consists of awamori mixed with honey and herbs – and then the main ingredient, the venomous habushu snake.
+Don’t worry; it’s safe to drink because the high alcohol content neutralizes the venom.
 Read more about Okinawan snake wine.

 Hanazake (Flower sake)

 Hanazake originates from Yonaguni Island, Okinawa.
-This particular variety is one of the more expensive types and generally has an above average alcohol percentage.
-It was originally intended to be consumed during Ryukyu religious ceremonies and tradition calls for it to be enjoyed straight, despite its strong alcohol content.
+This particular variety is one of the more expensive types and generally has an above-average alcohol percentage.
+It was initially intended to be consumed during Ryukyu religious ceremonies, and tradition calls for it to be enjoyed clean, despite its strong alcohol content.

 Kusu (Old liqueur)

-Just like wine, awamori improves the older it gets and needs to be aged for a minimum of 3 years before it gets classified as kusu.
+Just like wine, awamori improves with age and needs to be stored for a minimum of 3 years before it gets classified as kusu.
 The ideal way to age it is by storing it underground in clay containers where the temperatures are consistently cool.
-Sadly, during the battle of Okinawa countless such containers holding centuries old awamori were destroyed.
+Sadly, during the battle of Okinawa, countless such containers holding centuries-old awamori were destroyed.

-Also, kusu is very valuable and its therefore common practice to mix it with newer awamori at a 50% ratio in order to preserve older stock.
+Also, kusu is very valuable, and it’s therefore common practice to mix it with newer awamori at a 50% ratio to preserve the older and more expensive stock.